LAS Links Assessment for English Language Learners

-Fully integrated to cover reading, writing, speaking, listening and comprehension skills, LAS Links helps you accurately assess the academic and social language skills of English Language Learners.
-It provides research-based results to support your instructional decisions and measures student progress year-to-year and between grades, and helps schools meet ESEA accountability and reporting requirements.
+Fully integrated to cover Reading, Writing, Speaking, Listening, and Comprehension skills, LAS Links helps you accurately assess the academic and social language skills of English language learners (ELLs).
+It provides research-based results to support your instructional decisions and measures student progress year-to-year and between grades, and helps schools meet Elementary and Secondary Education Act (ESEA) accountability and reporting requirements.

 LAS Links Assessment Subject